sectoidman/GUFG/Readme.md

       `ln -s /usr/lib{,64}/libc++.so
        ln -s /usr/lib{,64}/libc++.so.1
        ln -s /usr/lib{,64}/libc++.so.1.0`
+    * Few Linux distributions provide `libcxx` packages, but it's very easy to build.
+      Moreover, it's primarily useful for figuring out why the Mac builds are failing.
   3. Clone the repository and build the targets 'gufg-clang' and 'bmpout-clang'.

 ###Building on Mac OS X